Operation Night of Power: Tactical

+Iran Watch reports that seven missiles were fired, a mix of Zolfgahar and Qiam missiles, with no commentary on their effectiveness.

 Syrian opposition activist Omar Abu Laila, who is based in Germany but closely follows events in his native Deir el-Zour, said two Iranian missiles fell near and inside Mayadin, an Islamic State stronghold.
 He said there were no casualties from the strikes.

-According to an analysis by French experts, Stéphane Delory and Can Kasapoglu, the released videos show 4 missiles hitting their targets.
-Assessing the footage released by the IRGC from multiple angles proved that only two locations in Mayadin being hit, suggested four of the missiles failed to reach their targets, besides, Satellite images revealed that the two missiles that reached Mayadin landed in open areas.
+Two weeks after the strikes, two French experts, Stéphane Delory and Can Kasapoglu, published an analysis for the leading French think tank Foundation for Strategic Research.
+They wrote that the released videos show 4 missiles hitting their targets.

+Assessing the footage released by the IRGC, Janes disagreed, writing that it was taken from multiple angles and showed only two locations in Mayadin being hit, suggested four of the missiles failed to reach their targets.
+Janes also wrote that satellite images revealed that the two missiles that reached Mayadin landed in open areas.